 Explore Special Interests

 For students interested in studying a specific language, these houses provide the opportunity for students to live in a community where they can immerse themselves into a language with fellow students.
 All of the language communities are connected with the language academic department which provides a teaching assistant to live with the students.
 Students are expected to speak/practice the language daily, and their learning is enhanced through formal and informal programs coordinated by the language assistant and department faculty.
 In order to live in a language house, students apply through the academic department.
-The language houses currently available are French House, German House, Russian House, Spanish House, and Shea House (which consists of Italian, Arabic, Chinese, Hebrew, Hindi and Urdu, Japanese, Korean, and Persian).
+The language houses currently available are French House, Spanish House, and Shea House (which consists of multiple language pods).

 The residential colleges - Brown College, Hereford College and the International Residential College (IRC) - provide a unique combination of student self-governance, service and faculty-student interaction.
 Every residential college has its own unique personality, themes, and traditions that shape the student experience.
 There is always something fun and interesting to take part in.
 From short courses, to field trips, to large scale programs, to regular community/faculty dinners, there is no shortage of opportunities to become involved and engage with the community.
 The residential colleges are great places to interact with students and faculty who share similar interests and passions.